Trump sues IRS and Treasury for $10 billion, accusing agencies of letting his tax returns leak

 A federal judge tossed out the lawsuit against the Times, arguing the 85-page complaint was unnecessarily long.
 He directed Mr. Trump's lawyers to file a version that follows rules requiring allegations to be "simple, concise, and direct."
 The president's lawyers later filed a 40-page version.

 Mr. Trump also sued The Wall Street Journal and Rupert Murdoch for $10 billion in July over a story on his relationship with Jeffrey Epstein.
-The power vowed to "vigorously defend" itself.
+The paper vowed to "vigorously defend" itself.